Top 10 Health Benefits of Brown Rice

 If you’d like to make more use of brown rice, and want easy, tasty recipes right at your fingertips, consider our Tasty, Easy Brown Rice Recipes pdf e-book, part of our affordable e-book series.
 With 30 of our most popular recipes and 20 full-color photos, you can print out this concise guide or view it right on your computer.

 Why Brown Rice?
 Before white rice went through the refining process, it at one time looked exactly like brown rice.
-Brown rice, unlike white rice, still has the side hull and bran, which renders quicker cooking times and makes it easier to digest as it’s much “lighter” in the in the stomach.
+Brown rice, unlike white rice, still has the side hull and bran.
 The side hulls and brans provide “natural wholeness” to the grain and are rich in proteins, thiamine, calcium, magnesium, fiber, and potassium.
 For those trying to lose weight or those suffering from diabetes, brown rice can prove a healthful staple given its low glycemic rating which helps reduce insulin spikes.

 Unfortunately, all white rice packaging has a label that reads “enriched.”
 Since white rice has been stripped of iron, vitamins, zinc, magnesium and other nutrients during the refining process, manufacturers must add unnatural fortifications in the form of synthetic vitamins and iron so it can be marketed to the public as a “nutritious food.”
 Although white rice is fortified, it still doesn’t reach the minimum nutritional requirements for one serving of food as specified by the FDA.
 The healthy benefits of brown rice are listed below.